-This course provides the foundation instruction and practical study of Recreation Vehicle plumbing systems.
+This course provides the RVTI Level 2 instruction and practical study of Recreation Vehicle plumbing systems and Level 2 Propane Systems.
 Emphasis is placed on piping systems, freshwater distribution systems and wastewater collection and storage.

-EES-102 Vehicle Electrical and Electrical Systems
+EES-102 Vehicle Electrical and Electrical Systems (5) Credits

-This course provides the foundation instruction and practical study of DC voltage system inspection and tests of DC system and components.
-With emphasis on battery, solar, relay, switching, wiring, and DC power distribution systems with regard to corrosion control, diagnostic, and repair.
+This course provides foundational instruction and practical study of DC voltage system inspection and tests of DC system and components.
+Emphasis is placed on battery, solar, relay, switching, wiring, and DC power distribution systems corrosion control, diagnostic, and repair following Standards set by RVTI Level 2 Electrical and the American Boat and Yacht Council (ABYC).